apendley/TPCodea/README.md

 You can ignore/discard the MySheet@2x.lua file, you won't need it since you checked the "Force identical layout' box in the AutoSD options.

-Getting the sprite sheets into Codea
+Getting the sprite sheets into Codea and drawing them:
 =

-The easiest way is probably using Dropbox.
-You can place the .png files in the Apps/Codea folder in your dropbox, and sync them in Codea.
-You can place the .lua file in your public folder, and import it into Codea using http.request().
-Or you can just copy and paste the .lua file into a project tab.
-There are definitely other ways to get your sprite sheets into Codea, use whichever way you think is best.
-I'll update soon to post step by step methods for getting your sprite sheets into Codea, but for now you're on your own.

-Drawing your batched sprites in Codea:
-=

-I've added a simple class to render batched sprites using TexturePacker sprite sheets at https://github.com/apendley/CodeaMisc (tpBatch.lua).
-It's basic at the moment, but it gets the job done.
-I will be extending the class soon to add more features.
+See https://github.com/apendley/TPCodeaExample for an example of one way to import TexturePacker sprite sheets into your project and use them to render sprites.